-The significance of these micromovements is uncertain.
-It was originally believed that both microsaccades and drifts played a corrective role in fixation,38 but later studies indicated that microsaccades probably do not occur naturally and are unique to eye movement recording conditions.39
+tain.
+It was originally believed that both microsaccades and drifts played a corrective role in fixation,65 but later studies have indicated that microsaccades probably do not occur naturally and are unique to eye movement recording conditions.66

-Optical methods that stabilize retinal images completely, thereby eliminating the effect of micromovements, result in complete image fade-out after several seconds.30 This implies that the small eye movements (especially tremor), by continuously sweeping images across several receptors, prevent cone saturation.

-The characteristics of the various types of eye movements are summarized in Table 9-2.
+Optical methods that stabilize retinal images completely, thereby eliminating the effect of micromovements, result in complete image fade-out after several seconds.41 This implies that the small eye movements (especially tremor), by continuously sweeping images across several receptors, prevent cone saturation.
+The characteristics of the various types of eye movements are summarized in Table 2.